Peru Textiles Tour 2026

 • ✺ Immerse in Culture and Cuisine

-Sample street food in Tamshiyacu, home-cooked traditional meals, and a Peruvian buffet at a beautiful riverside lodge.
+Sample street food in Tamshiyacu, home-cooked traditional meals, and a Peruvian buffet at a beautiful eco lodge.

 • ✺ Experience the Wild Amazon